Shin-NiL/Godot-Android-Admob-Plugin/README.md

 Showcase
 --------
 Does this plugin really work?
+Yes sir!
 You can see a list of published games [here](showcase.md).

 Donations